Introduction

 Winter Safety Protocols and Compliance

-MSHA's winter safety requirements for surface mines include specific, enforceable actions.
-30 CFR 56.11016 mandates that regularly used walkways and travelways must be sanded, salted, or cleared of snow and ice as soon as practicable.
-Non-compliance carries inspection risk — these aren't voluntary best practices.
+- For surface metal and nonmetal mines, 30 CFR 56.11016 requires regularly used walkways and travelways to be sanded, salted, or cleared of snow and ice as soon as practicable.

 Worker Protection Against Cold Stress